mehmetsen80/LiteMeshApp/README.md

 ![Build Status](https://github.com/mehmetsen80/LiteMeshApp/actions/workflows/maven.yml/badge.svg) ![Java 21](https://img.shields.io/badge/Java-21-blue) ![Version](https://img.shields.io/badge/version-0.2-brightgreen)

-# LICENSE

-LiteMesh is distributed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
-This allows for open-source use with certain conditions on modifications and distribution.

-For any commercial use—such as including LiteMesh in paid services or products—please contact us for a commercial license at msen@dipme.app.

-For full details, see the [LICENSE](./LICENSE) file.

 # What is LiteMesh
 LiteMesh is a lightweight, highly adaptable API gateway built to streamline the complexities of dynamic routing,